matro-ui/matro-ui/README.md

 export default App;
 ```

-## Documentation

-For detailed documentation on how to use Matro UI components, please visit our [documentation site](https://matro-ui.github.io/docs/intro).

 ## Support

-For support, questions, or feedback, please [create an issue](https://github.com/gerwld/matro-ui/issues/new) or send a bug report on [pjaworski.dev@gmail.com](pjaworski.dev@gmail.com).
+For support, questions, or feedback, please don't hesitate to [create an issue](https://github.com/gerwld/matro-ui/issues/new) or send a bug report to [pjaworski.dev@gmail.com](pjaworski.dev@gmail.com).

 ## Contributors

 We welcome contributions from the community!
-See our [contribution guidelines](CONTRIBUTING.md) for more details.
+Whether it's reporting bugs, submitting feature requests, or contributing code, please refer to our [contribution guidelines](CONTRIBUTING.md) for more details.

 ## License